 - The grip section feels comfortable, even for unusual grips.

-Colin here, Community Coordinator for Twitter and Youtube, ready to push the Nemosine Singularity to the top of your wishlist!
+Colin here, Community Coordinator for Twitter and Youtube, ready to push the Nemosine Singularity (no longer available) to the top of your wishlist!
 When looking for a beginner pen, nib/color options and ink capacity are the top of my priority list.
 The Singularity checks all of those boxes for me.

 Let’s start with ink capacity.
 Yes, the included (another win!) converter leaves a bit to be desired in terms of ink capacity, this is the only pen in this battle that can be eyedropper converted!
 Push aside the converter, grab your silicone grease and get ready for a whole new look.
 The ink capacity jumps to an astonishing 4.07ml by doing this, enough for 2 whole ink samples.
 If you opt for a demonstrator look, the sight of ink sloshing around is truly wonderful.